-- b.)
-Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community grassroots style?
-Yes, 705+ howen't Figured Out how to do it yet! - 6.)
+- a.)
+Do you see this as a priority?
+Yes - b.)
+Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community - grassroots style?
+Yes, 7,05+ haven't Figured Out how to doit yet. - 6.)
 Why do you think the Reform Movement places so much emphasis on Social Justice?

-Because if Judaismis just about intual, it has lost its meaning & place in the world.

-There in a 6-d that is for more interested in how often I make like better for another in how often I make like better for another one of 6-ds creatures phildren, than how often I daven the traditional literary each day.
-I be here social jostice is a genuine & holy form of prayer.
+Because if Judaismis just about ritual, it has lost its meaning & place in the world.
+I believe in a 6-d that is for more interested in has often I make like bester for another One of Gd's creatures phildren, than how often I daventhe traditional litergy eachday.
+I believe Social jostice is a genuine & holy form of prayer.